octetz/ha-control-plane-k8s-kubeadm/README.md

 ```
 kubeadm kubeadm join ${API_SERVER_PROXY_IP}:${API_SERVER_PROXY_PORT} \
     --experimental-control-plane \
-    --certificate-key=${ENCRYPTION_KEY}
+    --certificate-key=${ENCRYPTION_KEY} \
     --token ${KUBEADM_TOKEN} \
     --discovery-token-ca-cert-hash ${APISERVER_CA_CERT_HASH}
 ```

 ## Walkthrough: Creating the HA Control Plane

 This walkthrough will guide you to creating a new Kubernetes cluster with a 3 node control plane.
-It will demonstrate joining a control plane right after bootstrap and also how to add another control plane after the bootstrap tokens have expired.
+It will demonstrate joining a control plane right after bootstrap and how to add another control plane node after the bootstrap tokens have expired.

 1. Create 4 hosts (vms, baremetal, etc).

    > These hosts will be referred to as `loadbalancer`, `master0`, `master1`, and `master2`.

    > master hosts may need 2 vCPUs and 2GB of RAM available.
 You can get around these requirements during testing by ignoring pre-flight checks.
 See the kubeadm documentation for more details.

 1. Record the host IPs for later use.